 Once you get the software set up, here’s how you can set up your own linguist’s typographic paradise (I’m assuming you have OS X 10.7 (Lion) or later):

 Finally, a word of warning: different fonts contain different numbers of special characters.
-If you have a character that isn’t in the current font, it will be displayed in another font, which looks dreadful.
-Some of the most comprehensive fonts are Arial Unicode MS, Arial, Baskerville, Times New Roman, Lucida Grande, Tahoma, Courier New, Menlo and Microsoft Sans Serif.
+If you have a character that isn’t in the current font, it will be displayed in another font, which can look awful depending on how different it is.
+Some of the most comprehensive fonts you can use to avoid this situation are Arial Unicode MS, Arial, Baskerville, Times New Roman, Lucida Grande, Tahoma, Courier New, Menlo and Microsoft Sans Serif.

 For a pair of free fonts that have a huge set of characters and look great, try Google’s Noto Sans and Noto Serif.